jimmycann/node-angular-seed/readme.md

 - SASS
 - Karma (Jasmine/Chai)

+## Dependencies

+1. Install the latest [Node.js and NPM](https://nodejs.org).
+This config is built with Node V6.2.0.
+2. Webpack `npm install webpack -g` and ensure it is available on your PATH

 ## Setup

 For development tools and building:

-1. Install the latest [Node.js and NPM](https://nodejs.org).
-This config is built with Node V6.2.0.
 2. Run `npm install` within the project root directory in Terminal.
 3. Change directory `cd ./public` and run `npm install ` again for the client side dependencies.
 4. Back to project root `cd ../`